 So you have found a good spot, with plenty of space, you are confident about the seabed, you know your depth and you have calculated how much chain you need to lay.
 It's time to drop.

-3. Once the anchor it's the seabed and the line begins to slacken, slowly begin to reverse and continuing lowering until you've laid your calculated amount of chain/line.
+- Once the anchor is on the seabed and the line begins to slacken, slowly begin to reverse and continuing lowering until you've laid your calculated amount of chain/line.

-7. Return your engine neutral and put up your anchor ball and turn on your anchor light.
+- Return your engine to neutral and put up your anchor ball and turn on your anchor light.

 At this point, you may wish to plot your point on GPS so you have a reference over the next few hours.
 It's also good practice to put out fenders on both sides, just in case someone else begins to drift towards.